zehreken/simple-blog-generator/posts/2026-02-08-reinforcement-learning-with-unreal-learning-agents.md

     <figcaption>TensorBoard dashboard</figcaption>
 </figure>

 The TensorBoard visualizations were immediately intuitive, likely because I had been diving into the theory behind reward functions.
 It was a satisfying moment where the practical data perfectly aligned with the concepts I'd been learning.
+I just want to write down the definitions of the metrics I saw in TensorBoard.

+**Episode**: A complete sequence of interactions from the starting state until a terminal state is reached (e.g., the car completes a lap or crashes).

+**Average Reward**: The mean reward received by the agent per individual time step.

+**Average Return**: The average total reward accumulated over the course of an episode, often used to gauge the overall performance of the policy.

+**Average Reward Sum**: In the context of Unreal's Learning Agents, this represents the total reward an agent receives during an episode, averaged across all active agents in the training batch.

 Now we can see what is going on inside our car's brain, thanks to TensorBoard.
 Now it is time to play around with rewards.
 I'll write this in more detail in another post but basically rewards are how we communicate with the agent.
 Rewards can be either positive or negative, negative rewards are like punishment.
 Rewards are set in BP_SportsCarTrainingEnv blueprint.
 We can see in the image below that when the car moves along the spline, it is rewarded by 1.0 and when the car gets further away from the spline it is punished by -10.0.
 So in this example being close to the spline is ten times more important than moving along it.
 You can see the data from two different runs and how they converge similarly.
 The car agent drives decently after 2000 steps.